floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

         - SGS_CRUD
 ```

+## TODO Remove this section if we stick with the grouping above
 ## Alias- and data stream-level permissions

 The permissions specified for `alias_permissions` and `data_stream_permissions` apply for these cases: